 * LME/ShFE arb: http://tmsnrt.rs/2oQ5nm20 (Adds comments, updates prices, changes dateline from MELBOURNE)

-(Additional reporting by Melanie Burton; Editing by Dale Hudson)
+(Additional reporting by Melanie Burton in Melbourne; editing by Mark Heinrich)